 From time to time, EchoStar requires import licenses and general destination export licenses to receive and deliver components of DTH systems.
-Also, EchoStar has contracted with Arianespace for the launch of EchoStar II, and with LKE for the launch of a satellite from the Kazakh Republic, a territory of the former Soviet Union.
-Export licenses will be required to be obtained from the Department of Commerce for the transport of any satellites to Korou, French Guiana and to the Kazakh Republic.
-Martin Marietta will be required to obtain technical data exchange licenses from the Department of Commerce permitting the exchange between Martin Marietta and Arianespace and LKE, respectively, of certain information necessary to prepare the satellites for launch.
+EchoStar has contracted with LKE for the launch of EchoStar IV from the Kazakh Republic, a territory of the former Soviet Union.
+Export licenses will be required to be obtained from the Department of Commerce for the transport of any satellites to the Kazakh Republic.
+Lockheed Martin will be required to obtain technical data exchange licenses from the Department of Commerce permitting the exchange between Lockheed Martin and LKE of certain information necessary to prepare the satellites for launch.
 No assurances can be given that the data exchange or export licenses will be granted, or that implementation of the Trade Agreement will not negatively affect EchoStar's ability to launch EchoStar IV on a Proton launch vehicle.
 LKE has advised EchoStar, however, that, while no assurances can be given, it believes the necessary technical data and hardware export licenses can be obtained in time for the first scheduled launch of an EchoStar satellite.
 There can be no assurance those licenses can be obtained in a timely manner to avoid a launch delay.